Kaltsoon/data-management-and-databases/slides/week-10/week-10.md

 - If there is initially no suitable candidate key for a relation, then we cannot determine a natural primary key
 - We have to take care of the situation by including an extra attribute in the relation to act as the primary key
 - This kind of primary key is a _surrogate key_
+- Surrogate keys are commonly generated values, such as incrementing or random numbers

 ---